Tomb of Xu Xianxiu

 The Tomb of Xu Xianxiu (徐显秀墓 (Xú Xiǎnxiù mù)) is located in Wangjiafeng village, Haofeng Township, Yingze District, Shanxi Province, China.
-It is the tomb of the Northern Qi Prince of Wu’an, and head of the imperial armies, Xu Xianxiu.
+It is the tomb of the Northern Qi Prince of Wu’an, and the head of the imperial armies, Xu Xianxiu.
 The tomb, noted for its murals, was excavated during 2001–2003.

 Excavation and description of tomb

 The tumulus-style tomb projects 5.2 meters above ground and is easily visible.
 A fifteen-meter-long passageway begins south of the tomb at ground level and slopes down to the tomb entrance.
 The tomb chamber, which has a vaulted ceiling, is approximately 6.5 square meters and is made of grey stone.
 On December 1, 2000, local villagers reported that the tomb had been looted.
-Working together, the staffs of the Shanxi Archaeological Department and the Taiyuan City Archaeological Depart entered the tomb and took photographs.
+Working together, the staffs of the Shanxi Archaeological Department and the Taiyuan City Archaeological Department entered the tomb and took photographs.
 Based on these photographs, the tomb was determined to be from the Northern Qi period.

 The official excavation began in 2001.
-The murals were in poor condition.
+The entrance to the tomb was originally carved with a blue dragon and a white tiger, but later a bird was painted over it.
+The tomb murals reflect the exchange and integration of the various cultures during the Northern and Southern Dynasties as well as being a vivid reflection of social life at that time.The murals were in poor condition.
 The paintings were deteriorating and needed to be stabilized; this was done by using syringes and carefully injecting adhesive to bind the pigments to the tomb wall.
 Furthermore, there were many plant roots which had damaged the paintings and needed to be removed.

 Although the tomb had been plundered at least five times, there were 550 burial items discovered within the tomb.